3.1 Dive plan

 After filling, write the mixture composition with a permanent marker on a label (piece of duct tape) and attach it to the cylinder.

 The consumption of diluent depends on the dive profile, frequency, and extent of depth changes.
 Diluent capacity is not limited by time but by the dive profile.
 This should be taken into account especially when planning dives in caves.
 Diluent is consumed mainly during the descent.
 During the ascent there is a zero theoretical consumption, and any practical consumption is mainly due to mask clearing.
+Based on a practical experience, the typical diluent consumption during a simple dive to a depth of 40 m is approximately 50 to 70 bar.
+This usually does not increase by staying longer at the same depth.

 Always keep a sufficient safety margin (at least 50 bar) to cover unplanned situations.
 If the pressure in the diluent cylinder is lower than 70 bar, not even a brief dive should not started.

-According to the standards to which the CCR Liberty is CE certified and designated, do not dive to depths greater than 100 m.
-Therefore, the CCR Liberty is CE certified to 100 m.
+According to the standards to which the CCR Liberty is CE certified and designated, do not dive to depths greater than 40 m.
+Therefore, the CCR Liberty is CE certified to 40 m.

 Oxygen